 The Fruit at Sychar

-We will subsequently learn that Jesus spent two days in Sychar teaching the honest people of that community (v.
-40).
+We will subsequently learn that Jesus spent two days in Sychar teaching the honest people of that community (Jn.
+4:40).
 There are several things which challenge our attention in this concluding paragraph of the narrative we have been considering.
 Let us look at them one by one:

-(1) John says that “many of the Samaritans believed on him.”
-This reveals that Jesus truly had prophesied correctly; this was an area white unto harvest.
+John says that “many of the Samaritans believed on him.”
+This reveals that Jesus truly had prophesied correctly.
+This was an area white unto harvest.

 Further, it indicates that, in spite of their jaded religious background—very unlikely candidates for belief—these folks were prime subjects for the gospel.
 We humans are unable to judge the quality of the human heart based upon externals.

-As James would later write: “[Y]ou have not, because you ask not” (4:2b).
-The disposition of these Samaritans was in such glaring contrast to others of their kind who, on another occasion, “did not receive him” (Luke 9:53).
+As James would later write: “[Y]ou have not, because you ask not” (Jas.
+4:2b).
+The disposition of these Samaritans was in such glaring contrast to others of their kind who, on another occasion, “did not receive him” (Lk.
+9:53).

 One may initially believe the facts of the gospel based upon his confidence in the veracity of a loved one or friend.
 The time must come, however, that he investigates the facts on his own and come to a deeper faith.

-(5) They had not come to a conviction that Jesus was merely a wise philosopher or a benevolent socialist; rather, the evidence to which they were exposed during those two important days grounded them in the truth that this was the Savior of the world.
+They had not come to a conviction that Jesus was merely a wise philosopher or a benevolent socialist.
+Rather, the evidence to which they were exposed during those two important days grounded them in the truth that this was the Savior of the world.

 Note also that they did not restrict his saving mission to a small “elect” group, preordained before the world’s foundation; rather, he was potentially the Savior of the world (contra Calvinism).